XiaoChen1992/CPSCI-366/README.md

 **Recommended**: [Deep Learning](https://www.deeplearningbook.org/)

 ### GPU Setup
-Every four studetns will be assigned one Linux machine with GeForce RTX 5070 TI gpu for assighment and final project. **If you require more computation power, you could purchase some online services (This is not required).**
+Every four students will be assigned one Linux machine with GeForce RTX 5070 TI gpu for assignment and final project. **If you require more computation power, you could purchase some online services (This is not required).**

 ### Laptops and Electronics
-You should not use a labtop, phone or any similar device during lectures.
+You should not use a laptop, phone or any similar device during lectures.
 If you take notes on a tablet, then you should not be typing on it during class, but only writing (e.g. with a stylus) unless you require accommodation for a disability.
 Tablets should be kept flat on the desk and should not be propped up unless you require accommodation for a disability.
 If you would like to discuss this restriction, you are always welcome to come talk to me about it.

 **You can only use your laptop  for coding at mini-lab time.
 You can't use the computer for anything unrelated to the course content.
-If I found twice that if you use the computer for something unrelated (E.g.: Facebook, YouTube, game,...) to the course, you will lose 5% of your final grade.** For example, if your final score is 90, because of using the laptop for unrelated to the course content twice.
+If I found twice that you use the computer for something unrelated (E.g.: Facebook, YouTube, game,...) to the course, you will lose 5% of your final grade.** For example, if your final score is 90, because of using the laptop for unrelated to the course content twice.
 Your score will drop to 85.5.

 ## Academic Integrity & Collaboration